Kitware/trame/docs/content/docs/module-vuetify.md

 ## How to use it?

 Trame wraps Vuetify as it's primary UI Component Library.
-The [Vuetify website](https://vuetifyjs.com/en/) is very well made for exploring components and understanding components parameters and controls.
+The [Vuetify website](https://vuetifyjs.com/en/) is very well made for exploring components and understanding components' parameters and controls, while a reference to our wrapper API is available [here](https://trame.readthedocs.io/en/latest/trame.html.vuetify.html).

 The way trame translate Vue templates into plain Python code is by doing the following.